Kashiff11/Meshed/README.md

 #### MVP

-- Create UI that allows creating, reading, updating, and deleting from API.
+- Design a UI that allows creating, reading, updating, and deleting from API.

 - Create an apealing home page with buttons for different routes that users can select from.

-- Create a (1) route for creating to-do items (2) route for viewing to-do items (3) a button for deleting completed tasks.
+- Create: (1) route for creating to-do items (2) route for viewing to-do items (3) a button for deleting completed tasks.

 #### PostMVP